 The Trust today

-The Trust has grown from being newly established in 2016 admitting its first three Academies, and now comprises of seven Academies over Bedfordshire and Hertfordshire educating in excess of 2000 pupils.
+The Trust has grown from being newly established in 2016 admitting its first three Academies, and now comprises of eight Academies over Bedfordshire and Hertfordshire educating in excess of 2000 pupils.

 Our schools include:

 - Caldecote CE Academy